MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.Sql/New-AzureRmSqlDatabaseCopy.md

 ## PARAMETERS

-### -CopyDatabaseName
+### -DatabaseName
-Specifies the name of the SQL Database copy.
+Specifies the name of the SQL Database to copy.

 ```yaml
 Type: String